spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/basic-usage/using-event-streams.md

 ## Using dot notation

 If your events have their identifying property in an array or object you can use dot notation in the return value `streamEventsBy`.
-Image all your events have a `$account` property that contains an `Account` model.
+Imagine all your events have a `$account` property that contains an `Account` model.

 ```php
 class AccountBalanceProjector implements Projector